What is a Venmo Account

 • You can sign up using your email address or phone number.
 Follow the instructions to finish setting up an account.

-• After creating your Venmo account, the next step is to link a preferable payment method.
+• The next step is to link a payment method:

 • Tap on the menu icon in the app.